• Skip to primary navigation

 AFTER: Phantom Screens

 It’s truly been a dream to get all of these projects completed at our house.
 I was so very fortunate to get to work with so many sponsors with the materials provided.
 We were also able to DIY a good bit of this ourselves, so that helped a lot.
 It’s amazing to look back on these Before pics and really see how far we have come.
-These 3 1/2 years have flown by and we have a few more projects up our sleeves, although not nearly as many as we did when we moved in.
+The years have flown by and we have a few more projects up our sleeves, although not nearly as many as we did when we moved in.

 It’s been so fun to tweak this house to our tastes and I’m so lucky that Mark enjoys doing woodworking as well.
 We both love home improvements and making our house the best it can be.
 We’re so proud of it and so happy we ended up here after looking for months for the right house.
-We often think back to when we were so disappointed that other houses didn’t work out and how glad we are that God had this house for us.
+We often think back to when we were so disappointed that other houses didn’t work out and how glad we are that God saved this house for us.
 It’s just perfect for us and we couldn’t be happier with where we are!
 I hope you all enjoyed this long and laborious post about our home improvements.
 It really shows in the pics when you see them all together, what a difference home projects can make to a home to create the home of your dreams.
+One project at a time!

 Pin this to save for later!